John Koch: Exhibitions, awards and honors

 While living in Paris, Koch exhibited at the 1929 Salon de Printemps of the Société des Artists Français, and received an honorable mention.

 His first one-man show was in 1939 at Kraushaar Galleries in New York City, from which East River (c.1934) was purchased for the Brooklyn Museum.
 Kraushaar represented him for the next thirty-four years, and presented more than a dozen one-man shows.

 He exhibited at the Pennsylvania Academy of the Fine Arts from 1939 to 1945, and in 1952 and 1962.
 Two of his works were chosen for the Whitney Museum of Art's 1941 annual exhibition, Paintings by Artists Under Forty.
 The Metropolitan Museum of Art hosted American Painting Today, A National Competitive Exhibition in 1950, at which The Monument was shown.
-He first exhibited at the National Academy of Design in 1948, and was awarded the Altman Prize in 1959 and 1964, the Saltus Medal in 1962, the Morse Medal in 1968, and the Engle Prize in 1972.
+He first exhibited at the National Academy of Design in 1948, and was awarded its Altman Prize in 1959 and 1964, its Saltus Medal in 1962, its Morse Medal in 1968, and its Engle Prize in 1972.

-He was elected an Associate of the National Academy of Design in 1953, and an Academician in 1954.
+Koch was elected an Associate member of the National Academy of Design in 1953, and an Academician in 1954.
 He was awarded the National Arts Club's 1963 gold medal, and was elected to the American Academy of Arts and Letters in 1970.

-The US Senate authorized Leon Kroll, Julian E. Levi, and Koch to select American art to be exhibited in the Hall of Education at the 1964 New York World's Fair.
+The U.S. Senate authorized Leon Kroll, Julian E. Levi, and Koch to select American art to be exhibited in the Hall of Education at the 1964 New York World's Fair.

 The Museum of the City of New York hosted a 1963 exhibition: John Koch in New York, 1950–1963.
 The New York Cultural Center hosted a 1973 retrospective exhibition of his work.
 Kraushaar Galleries hosted a 1980 memorial exhibition of his work.

 The New York Historical Society organized a 2001–2002 posthumous exhibition, John Koch: Painting a New York Life.
 In a Time Magazine review, critic Robert Hughes compared Koch's highly cultured "painted world" to that of Vermeer, and the artist's consummate skill in painting surfaces to John Singleton Copley.
 "Memory and desire: Koch's great understated themes."

+In 2022, the Hammer Museum at University of California, Los Angeles, organized the exhibition Joan Didion: What She Means, curated by The New Yorker theater critic Hilton Als.
+The exhibition paid homage to writer Joan Didion, and works by John Koch and 50 other modern and contemporary international artists were included to give a flavor of the New York City art scene of the 1950s, 1960s and 1970s.